CorrelAid/codingchallenge1020_team1/README.md

 1. MFCC
 2. Raw spectograms (or log spectogram)
 3. Mel power spectogram
-4. PLP
+4. PLP (perceptual linear prediction)
-5. Power spectrum
+5. Power level specrum features using Short Time Fourier Transform

-For NN based models generally spectograms are used
+For NN based models generally spectograms are used. wav2Letter for example used a STFT on raw audio followed by a mel-scaling before feeding it to a CNN.

 ## Models